census-instrumentation/opencensus-specs/stats/Record.md

 Users should record Measurements with the current context (implicit or explicit).
 Tags from the current context are recorded with the Measurements if they are any.

-Implementations SHOULD provide a means of recording Measurements.
-This functionality MAY be provided through one of the following options:
+Implementations SHOULD provide a means of recording multiple Measurements at once.
+This functionality can be provided through one of the following options:
 * As a method in a class/package (recommended name Stats/stats), taking a list of Measurement as argument. e.g. `record(List<Measurement>)` or `record(...Measurement)`.
 * As a `record` method of the appropriate data type. e.g. `MeasurementMap.record()`.